TOP CLASSIC BIKE GUIDES

 He’s travelled most of England, Wales and Scotland too.
 In fact, he once did the entire 790-odd mile run from Land’s End to John O’Groats; a saddle-sore sojourn that would be hard mileage even on a modern high speed bike, never mind a machine that was built primarily as a ride-to-work hack back in the days when Britain had just won the war and was still trying to work out how to pay for the peace.

-In short, his bike is a truly humble and unpretentious mount; a lowly construction of steel and aluminium that’s been out in all weathers, in all seasons, up hills, down dales and across desert.
+In short, his bike is a truly humble and unpretentious mount; a lowly construction of steel and aluminium that’s been out in all weathers, in all seasons, up hills, down dales and across deserts.

 Best of all, it's still running.
 A little wheezy, perhaps.
 A little uncertainly.
 But still a viable piece of machinery.

 Aged 67, John, a retired engineer, hails from Ealing in West London.
 He now lives in Letchworth Garden City, Herts.
 He wasn’t the Bantam’s first owner.
-He picked it up for ten quid the year they planted Winston Churchill, and forked out another twenty to get it roadworthy.
+He picked it up for ten quid the year they planted Winston Churchill (1965), and forked out another twenty to get it roadworthy.
 It needed

 a tax disc and an MOT certificate.
 He also had the